 US American road rules vary by state, making it difficult to define a set of rules which you must obey when planning on driving in the States.
 In the majority of states, you must be 16 years of age to legally drive.
-Some states first grant a restricted license which limits the number of passengers young drivers can carry for the first six months or one year after they obtain their license.
+Most states also first grant a restricted license which limits the number of passengers young drivers can carry for the first six months or one year after they obtain their standard license.
 Restricted licenses also prohibit driving between certain hours of the night, except to travel to and from work.

 You are entitled to drive in the United States for one year with a foreign license as a visitor, provided your license is from a country that is part of the UN Convention on Road Traffic and is written in English.
-If not, you should apply for an international driving permit in your own country and always carry both the permit and your original driver’s license on you.
+If not, you need to apply for an international driving permit in your own country and always carry both the permit and your original driver’s license on you.
 However, once you have established residency in a US state, you usually have 30–60 days to transfer your foreign license to one for the US state you are living in.
 Even if you do not intend to drive very often, it is still a wise choice to apply for a US license when living here, as it is not only used for driving purposes, but as a general means of identification.
 Visit your state’s Department of Motor Vehicles (DMV) website for more detailed information on exchanging your foreign license.

-Applying for a US license is not very difficult.
-You simply need to bring your original license, passport, social security number, proof of state residency and a passport photo to the local DMV office and take a written test to prove your knowledge of the traffic signs and signals of that state.
+Applying for a US license is usually not very difficult.
+You simply need to bring your original license, passport, social security number, proof of state residency, and a passport photo to the local DMV office and take a written test to prove your knowledge of the traffic signs and signals of that state.
 To study for this test there is a “driver’s handbook” which is available online on most state DMV websites.
 In some states you may be required to take a driving test as well.
-A few countries, such as Canada, Germany and France, have reciprocity agreements with certain states, so that you don’t have to take either the written or driving test.
+A few countries, such as Canada, Germany, and France, have reciprocity agreements with certain states, so that you don’t have to take either the written or driving test.
 Depending on the state it was issued in, your license needs to be renewed every few years.

 You must stop for school buses on either side of the road whose red lights are flashing, as children may be crossing the street.
 You will be severely penalized if you disobey any school crossing and school zone speed limits, as these are often monitored by undercover cops or hidden cameras.

 The rule of thumb when getting pulled over by a policeman is to drive to the side of the road, turn off your engine, and put both hands visibly on the steering wheel in front of you.
-Do not try getting your license or registration out or attempt to exit the car before being told to do so by the cop.
+Do not try to get your license or registration out or attempt to exit the car before being told to do so by the cop.

 Undercover policemen are not only positioned in school zones, but periodically, especially in college towns or larger cities, they do random alcohol controls.
 This means that you may be pulled over to the side of the road out of the blue and requested to show your registration.
 In some cases, you may have to take a breathalyzer test.

 The legal limit of blood alcohol content permissible while driving is 0.8‰ in all 50 states and the District of Columbia.
 In most states it is also illegal to have any open containers of alcohol in the vehicle while you are driving.
 If the driver is pulled over and open bottles of alcohol are found in the car, the police officer has a right to force the driver to take a breathalyzer test to confirm his or her intoxication.
-It would be unwise of the driver to object to this.
+It would be unwise for the driver to object to this.

 In our guide on safety and security in the US, we also take a closer look at crime and law enforcement.